-Lagos, Nigeria – The vibrant street food culture in Lagos has been marred by growing concerns surrounding the lack of hygiene practices among vendors who sell and cook their food in close proximity to open gutters.
+Lagos, Nigeria – The vibrant street food culture has been marred by growing concerns surrounding the lack of hygiene practices among vendors who sell and cook their food in close proximity to open gutters.
 While street food has long been a beloved aspect of Lagosian culinary traditions, the presence of unsanitary conditions poses significant health risks to consumers.

 Lagos boasts a diverse array of mouthwatering street food options, ranging from the famous suya and flavorful jollof rice to the delectable akara and irresistible ewa-Agoyin (Yoruba Beans), and a long list of wonderful traditional soups.
 However, the sight of street food stalls set up near open gutters has raised alarm bells among health experts and consumers alike due to the potential for contamination.